ltatakis/ltatakis.github.io/_posts/2019-01-07-greenbluedeployment.markdown

     }
 fi
 ```
+## Details of the implementation
 ### Retrieving Blue version
-First we need to retrieve the version that is currently used in the `Blue deployment`.
+First, we need to retrieve the version that is currently used in the `Blue deployment`.
 The module that controls this routing is the `Service` of our deployment in Kubernetes.
-We do this by asking Kubernetes to give us the current version of the deployment its using to route traffic too.
+We do this by asking Kubernetes to give us the current version of the deployment its using.
 ```sh
 BLUEDEPLOYMENT=$(kubectl --namespace ${namespace} get service ${project} -o json | jq '.spec.selector.version')
 ```